munificent/craftinginterpreters/book/chunks-of-bytecode.md

 opcode.
 Then we pull out the constant index from the subsequent byte in the chunk.
 We print that index, but that isn't super useful to us human readers.
-So we also look up the actual constant value -- since constants *are* known at compile-time after all -- and display the value itself too.
+So we also look up the actual constant value -- since constants *are* known at compile time after all -- and display the value itself too.

 This requires some way to print a clox Value.
 That function will live in the "value" module, so we include that.